-Do not drive a car or ride a bike if diphenhydramine makes you sleepy during the daytime, gives you blurred vision or makes you feel dizzy, clumsy or unable to concentrate or make decisions.
-This may be more likely when you first start taking diphenhydramine but could happen at any time - for example when starting another medicine.
+Do not drive a car or ride a bike if diphenhydramine makes you sleepy during the day, gives you blurred vision or makes you feel dizzy, clumsy or unable to concentrate or make decisions.
+This may be more likely when you first start taking diphenhydramine but could happen at any time, for example when starting another medicine.

 It's an offence to drive a car if your ability to drive safely is affected.
 It's your responsibility to decide if it's safe to drive.
 If you're in any doubt, do not drive.